marcello-negri/personal-website/content/project/example5/index.md

 ---
-title: Semester research project - Bipartite Quantum Systems
+title: Bipartite Quantum Systems
-summary: Dr. **Reiter** at **Trapped Ion Quantum Information ETH** - As part of a **semester research project** I studied how to obtain an exponential reduction of complexity for simulating bipartite quantum systems coupled to a bosonic mode.
+summary: As part of a **semester research project** I studied how to obtain an exponential reduction of complexity for simulating bipartite quantum systems coupled to a bosonic mode.

 tags:
 - Computational Physics